By the end of this section, you will be able to:

 In addition, Netflix officials had anticipated the price increase would have little impact on attracting new customers.
 Netflix anticipated adding up to 1.29 million new subscribers in the third quarter of 2011.
 It is true this was slower growth than the firm had experienced—about 2 million per quarter.

 Why was the estimate of customers leaving so far off?
-In the 18 years since Netflix had been founded, there was an increase in the number of close, but not perfect, substitutes.
+In the more than two decades since Netflix had been founded, there was an increase in the number of close, but not perfect, substitutes.
 Consumers now had choices ranging from Vudu, Amazon Prime, Hulu, and Redbox, to retail stores.
 Jaime Weinman reported in Maclean’s that Redbox kiosks are “a five-minute drive for less from 68 percent of Americans, and it seems that many people still find a five-minute drive more convenient than loading up a movie online.”
 It seems that in 2012, many consumers still preferred a physical DVD disk over streaming video.